KIlndown Fourth Craft Fair

 Citizens’ Advice Bureau mobile visits Goudhurst

-The Citizens Advice Bureau Bus will be visiting central Goudhurst on Tuesdays between 10am and 11.30am
+The Citizens Advice Bureau Bus will no longer be visiting central Goudhurst on Tuesdays.
+Alternative arrangements are being made.
+For advice telephone 01892 533 880.

 Goudhurst British Legion